 If winter hibernation is more your style, we recommend quality pet snuggles.
 Binge-watch your favorite show with your pet while you cuddle on the couch.
 Small animals love to be comfortable, so this Super Sleeper Cuddle-E-Cup is a great option.

 No matter how you decide to spend your winter days at home, make sure you spend time with your pets.
 They deserve all the love and happiness!
-Whether you have feathered or furry friends, they will be entertained and enriched from these activities.
+Whether you have a hamster, guinea pig, rabbit or other small animal, they will be entertained and enriched from these activities.
 And, let’s be honest, they are too cute to say “no” to.
 Share pictures of you and your pet enjoying a fun day together on our Facebook page.